 Abstract

 Background: The shortage of specialist nurses poses a significant challenge to healthcare systems worldwide, impacting both patient care and hospital operations.
-This study explores the application of machine learning to the prediction of the job transfer tendencies of specialist nurses, aiming to provide hospitals with actionable insights for retention strategies.
+This study explores the application of machine learning to predict the job transfer tendencies of specialist nurses, as well as determining the major causes of the transfer tendencies, aiming to provide hospitals with actionable insights for retention strategies.

-Methods: We applied multiple classification algorithms, including the Random Forest, XGBoost, and MLPClassifier, and the final model achieved an area under the receiver operating characteristic curve (AUC) score of 0.713 after cross-validation and hyperparameter optimisation using the Tree-structured Parzen Estimator (TPE).
+Methods: We applied multiple classification algorithms, such as Multilayer Perceptron (MLP) Classifier, Random Forest Classifier, XGBoost and TabNet Classifier.
+The final model achieved an area under the receiver operating characteristic curve (AUC) score of // to do after cross-validation and hyperparameter optimisation using the Tree-structured Parzen Estimator (TPE).
 To better understand feature contributions, we utilised Shapley additive explanations (SHAP) values to perform feature importance analyses.

-Results: Our findings identified that key predictors of nurse transfer include clinical teaching participation, specialist training attendance, and job satisfaction.
+Results: Our findings identified that key predictors of nurse transfer include // to do.
 However, certain results, such as the unexpected positive correlation between satisfaction with performance distribution and job transfer, revealed anomalies that are likely attributable to class imbalances or data biases.
 We also discuss the tradeoffs between different data preprocessing techniques, particularly regarding oversampling within cross-validation to mitigate class imbalances.
 Conclusions: While the performance of the model was moderate, the insights from the SHAP analysis provided valuable directions for future research.
 Hence, we recommend collecting more representative data and refining feature selection to improve model accuracy.
 Therefore, this research contributes to the development of predictive tools for hospital management to address the specialist nurse shortage by identifying nurses who are at risk of job transfer.

 Strengths and Weaknesses